Skip to main content

 Stress-Free Family Vacations for All Ages

 What was your first vacation memory?
 Visiting grandparents in a distant city?
 Building sand castles on the beach with siblings and parents?
-How did the family vacation memories changes as you aged and now as you're an adult - perhaps with kids and/or nieces and nephews of your own?
-Is there an ideal age to travel with kids?
+How did the family vacation memories change as you aged and now as you're an adult - perhaps with kids and/or nieces and nephews of your own?

 In general, less is more.
 Jam-packing too much into a travel schedule can ruin an otherwise lovely trip.
-Build in plenty of free time between activities, meals, group gatherings, and family reunions to walk around, soak in the scenery, relax, nap, read, and so forth.
+Build in plenty of free time between activities, meals, and group gatherings to walk around, soak in the scenery, relax, nap, read, and so forth.

-Traveling with kids 6 weeks to 5 years old
+Traveling with kids up to 5 years old

 Traveling with kids ages 6 to 12